JoyceCosta/HashGame/README.md

 # HashGame
-This application is a console Hash Game.
+This application is a console Hash Game with .Net 5 and c#.